Canon 18-55mm IS STM

 2012 July - 2013 January: $300.

-Luckily, this is a swell lens: super sharp at every setting with great image stabilization but more ghosts than other lenses.
+This is a swell lens: super sharp at every setting with great image stabilization but more ghosts than other lenses.
 Don't take this performance for granted; the Sony DT 18-55mm SAM and Sony NEX E 18-55mm OSS are awful by comparison!

 On the Canon EOS-M, autofocus is moderately slow, but it's completely silent so long as you're at least an inch (2 cm) away, and it's always accurate.